 CHRIS THILE & Brad Mehldau

-Nonesuch label-mates mandolinist/singer Chris Thile and pianist Brad Mehldau played a two-night stand at NYC's Bowery Ballroom at the end of 2015 before going into the studio to record Chris Thile & Brad Mehldau, a mix of covers and original songs due January 27, 2017, on two CDs / LPs.
+Nonesuch label-mates mandolinist/singer Chris Thile and pianist Brad Mehldau played a two-night stand at NYC's Bowery Ballroom at the end of 2015 before going into the studio to record Chris Thile & Brad Mehldau, a mix of covers and original songs.
+The album is available on two CDs / LPs.
 The vinyl edition includes a bonus performance of Fiona Apple's "Fast As You Can."
-Pre-orders include an instant download of the album track "Scarlet Town," written by David Rawlings and Gillian Welch.

 Brad and Chris Thile Perform on CBS This Morning